-- Align the propeller nut with the propeller shaft hole.
+- (4) Align the propeller nut slot with the propeller shaft hole.
 Insert a new cotter pin in the hole and bend the cotter pin ends.
 NOTICE: Do not reuse the cotter pin.
 Otherwise, the propeller can come off during operation.
-[ECM01891]
+[ECM01892]

-If the propeller nut does not align with the propeller shaft hole after tightening to the specified torque, tighten the nut further to align it with the hole.
+If the propeller nut slot does not align with the propeller shaft hole after tightening the propeller nut to the specified torque, tighten the nut further to align the slot with the hole.